Checkmk

 Checkmk quickly and clearly analyzes the essential parameters associated with the current site as well as any attached sites in the case of a distributed monitoring.

 The hosts and services within your site(s) are not affected by these checks, they are still shown in the views of hosts and services.
-The results of the site checks covered here are displayed on the Setup > Maintenance > Analyze configuration page.
+The results of the checks for the site covered here are displayed on the Setup > Maintenance > Analyze configuration page.

 2. Interpreting the analysis